eulazzo/sigma/README.md

 DataStore events will trigger some events, we have the <code>outboxMutationEnqueued</code>  dispatched when local changes have recently been prepared for synchronization.
 In this way, as soon as we are trying to send something for synchronization with the cloud, the mentioned event will be triggered and when it is finished the <code>outboxMutationProcessed</code>  event is triggered.
 </p>

-### OutboxMutationProcessed event and how to change the message statu
+### OutboxMutationProcessed event and how to change the message status
 <p>
-That is, listening to the <code>outboxMutationProcessed event</code> it is possible to change the message state from "SENT" to "DELIVERED" since we have this event as soon as a message is synchronized and saved in the database.
+That is, listening to the <code>outboxMutationProcessed event</code> it is possible to change the message state from <code>SENT</code> to <code>DELIVERED</code> since we have this event as soon as a message is synchronized and saved in the database.
 The listener was added to the APP function, as we know that this component will always be mounted.
-Basically, in the app component, inside the listener function we  <code>check if the event is equal</code> to <code>outboxMutationProcessed</code>, if so, we check if the "model" returned by the function is equal to the Message Model of our application. <code>Finally</code>, we just set the message to <code>DELIVERED</code>.
+Basically, in the app component, inside the listener function we  <code>check if the event is equal</code> to <code>outboxMutationProcessed</code>.
+If so, we check if the <code>MODEL</code> returned by the function is equal to the Message Model of our application. <code>Finally</code>, we just set the message to <code>DELIVERED</code>.
 </p>

 ### Status change in real time

 <p>
 To view the status change in real time, we use DataStore.observe to notice changes in the Model Message opType and set the message's new state.
-To set the status as "READ", it is enough to check if the message is not mine and if the message does not already contain "READ" status, if ok in this verification, a copy is made in the DataStore using the new state of the message specifying which status(Message).
+To set the status as <code>READ</code> , it is enough to check if the message is not mine and if the message does not already contain <code>READ</code> status, if ok in this verification, a copy is made in the DataStore using the new state of the message specifying which status(Message).
 </p>

 ## Upload of images